A Fidelity Bond is an insurance coverage that protects your company against losses caused by theft, fraud, or dishonesty by your employees.

 - Workers who have an arrest record, conviction, or imprisonment

-- Anyone who has even been on parole or probation
+- Anyone who has ever been on parole or probation

 - Recovering substance abusers and anyone being rehabilitated through treatment